matplotlib/mplcairo/README.rst

 Matplotlib.
 Currently, it is designed to be used with the qt-cairo backend proposed in Matplotlib's PR #8771.

-Depending on the specific task, the backend can be as fast as Agg, or no more than twice slower (especially for drawing markers, which is done much more accurately -- this was one of the original motivations for this work).
+Depending on the specific task, the backend can bea anywhere from ~2x faster (e.g., stamping markers) to ~3x slower (e.g., drawing lines) than Agg.

 Installation
 ------------

-Only Python 3 is supported.
-A very recent C++ compiler, with support for C++17 (e.g., GCC 7.1) is required.
+Dependencies:
+- Python 3
+- cairo >=1.10
+- a C++ compiler with C++17 support, e.g. GCC≥7.1.

 Run::